 Description

 Navajo artist E. Clark crafted these large earrings to depict the Native American god Kokopelli dancing and playing his flute.
-The classic native sterling silver overlay style gives the earrings a bit of dimension and depth.
-A fantastic pair of southwestern earrings to add to your silver collection!
+The classic native sterling silver overlay style gives the earrings dimension and depth.
+These are a fantastic pair of southwestern earrings to add to your silver collection!

 Kokopelli is a deity of the American Southwest and is a fertility god for numerous Native American tribes.
 Often depicted as a flute-playing hunchback, Kokopelli is the god of agriculture, childbirth, and musical spirit.
 Kokopelli travels from tribe to tribe, seducing with his flute and impregnating young women.
 Known as a trickster god, Kokopelli – as a symbol – is 3000 years old and dates back to the ancient Anasazi.
-Petroglyphs of him still cover the Southwest, and over the years, Kokopelli has become a symbol for the region.
+Petroglyphs of him still cover the Southwest, and Kokopelli has become a symbol for the region over the years.

 The earrings are in very good vintage condition with minimal signs of wear.
 The surface of the silver has areas of a dark patina that can be polished upon request.
 The black patina in the recessed regions is part of the design, and there are light signs of wear on the silver surface.
 The earring backs are replacements, and the earrings are stamped E. CLARK STERLING.

 I try to show an accurate picture of the item in my photographs and the written description.
-Please note the size given in the description, as images can often appear more substantial than the actual object.
+Please note the size in the description, as images can often make the item appear more substantial than its actual size.

 I combine shipping on multiple orders!